mvolkmann/blog/src/swift/CloudKit.md

 To define a new record type:

 - Click the "+" after "Record Types".
-- Enter a name.
+- Enter a camel case name that begins uppercase and is plural (ex.
+"People" or "Pets").
+- Click the "Save" button or press the return key.
-- For each field
+- For each field in the record type:

-  - Click the "+" after "Fields".
+  - Click the "+" after " Record Fields".
-  - Enter a name.
+  - Enter a camel case name that begins lowercase.
   - Select a type from the "Type" dropdown.

     The supported types are limited to those that